Last updated on January 21, 2023 by Wandering our World

 Local cuisine helps to make any trip unique and delicious.
 Luckily, the Dominican Republic and Costa Rica each offer delicious staples that you can easily pick up during your visit.

 In Costa Rica, Gallo Pinto, the traditional dish of rice and beans is available on any menu, any time of day.
 Don’t forget a side of patacones, which no meal is complete without.
 Patacones are made of green plantains that are mashed and fried.
 Served alongside frijol these crispy and chewy bites will become your favorite snack while visiting Costa Rica.
 For a restaurant that can provide both, locals recommend visitors check out Nuestra Tierra in downtown San Jose.

 But no visit to the Dominican Republic would be complete without it.
 For an unforgettable dining experience, visit La Yola Restaurant.
 La Yola is a waterfront restaurant that offers diners unforgettable food that combines traditional Dominican Republic food with a modern twist.

-Winner: Draw, both locations offer delicious local dishes and a great selection of restaurants.
+Best Food Winner: Draw, both locations offer delicious local dishes and a great selection of restaurants.

-Costa Rica vs the Dominican Republic: Which is the Better Choice?
+Costa Rica vs The Dominican Republic: Which Is The Better Choice?

 Choosing between Costa Rica and the Dominican Republic is an exciting choice to make, but ultimately choosing between the two depends on what type of vacation you are hoping to have.

 Both destinations provide beautiful scenery, amazing food, and affordable travel options.
-If you want more adventure and wildlife then Costa Rica cod be the better choice, but if you’re looking for more of a classic beach vacation then the Dominican Republic will be perfect.
+But if you want more adventure and wildlife then Costa Rica could be the better choice.
+However, if you’re looking for more of a classic beach vacation then the Dominican Republic will be perfect.